 DECLARATION ON GUINEA

-For international opinion, and African opinion in particular, Guinea evoke a country apart which knows of pluralism only by name, et of which the citizens are subject to a Head of State who, under the appearance of bonhomie has erected a government of repression (as the arbitrary imprisonment shows, for more than two and a half years, of the leader of the opposition, Alpha Condé, without his parlamentarian immunity being lifted) and governs without worrying whatsoever about reactions around the world.
+For international opinion, and the African one in particular, Guinea makes one think of a separate country that only knows pluralism by name and whose citizens are subject to a Head of State who, under the appearance of good nature, erected repression as a system of government (as shows the arbitrary imprisonment of the leader of the opposition, Alpha Condé, for two and a half years) and governs without the least concern for external reactions.